Advances in Precision Medicine: Big Data

 Columbia University is a world leader in medicine, science, and technology, from fundamental discoveries to the clinic.
 The Columbia Precision Medicine Initiative (CPMI) utilizes the vast intellectual resources of Columbia faculty to drive this revolution in health care.

-Please join us for our second annual conference: Advances in Precision Medicine: Cancer Genomics.
-It will be held on Monday April 9th, 2018, on the Columbia University Medical Campus.
-We will be hosting 10 top international speakers, together bringing a broad focus spanning from research insights to clinical applications of cancer genomics.
+Advances in Precision Medicine: Cancer Genomics was held on Monday April 9th, 2018, on the Columbia University Medical Campus.
+We hosted 10 top international speakers, together bringing a broad focus spanning from research insights to clinical applications of cancer genomics.

 Arul M. Chinnaiyan, University of Michigan